bmw-ece-ntust/multimedia-wireless-network/Study Note 1.md

 * Step 10：Revise your draft report

-# D. 10 Tips for Better Teamwork
+# Tips for Better Teamwork

 <p align="justify">
 In the real life, certain work groups demonstrate effective teamwork, while others struggle with dysfunction throughout their existence.
 Effective teamwork is a concept that is both fundamentally simple and challenging simultaneously, and the achievement of a team is closely linked to the organizational culture they operate within.
 Some organizational cultures foster teamwork, while others do not.
 Ten factors play a crucial role in determining the success of work teams within your organization.